carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 exercises: 10
 questions:
 - "What is a command shell and why would I use one?"
-- "How can I move around on my computer?"
+- "How can I move around in a computer?"
 - "How can I see what files and directories I have?"
 - "How can I specify the location of a file or directory on my computer?"
 objectives:
 - "Describe key reasons for learning shell."
+- "Learn how to access a remote machine."
 - "Navigate your file system using the command line."
 - "Access and read help files for `bash` programs and use help files to identify useful command options."
 - "Demonstrate the use of tab completion, and explain its advantages."